LA elementary schools to hold just 3-hour school days and no transportation

 CLICK HERE TO GET THE FOX NEWS APP

 Fox News reached out to the principals of both Canyon and Westwood seeking their side of the story but did not hear back before publication.
+LAUSD declined to comment.